Must see places in Iceland

 Þingvellir Tectonic Plates

-If you sign up for a tour in Silfra fissure then they will pick you up from an accommodation in Reykjavík however Thingvellir national park is only an hour away from Reykjavík so it is no problem to go there your self if you have a rental car.
+If you sign up for a tour in Silfra fissure then they will pick you up from accommodation in Reykjavík however Thingvellir national park is only an hour away from Reykjavík so it is no problem to go there yourself if you have a rental car.